bernardomais/plsql-scripts/README.md

-# plsql-scripts
+# Scripts PL/SQL

-Tests, tries and notes about PL/SQL
+## Tests, tries and notes about PL/SQL